Study via Erasmus+ mobility programme

 Rail travel grants for Erasmus+ mobility

 Lund University has a responsibility to reduce its climate impact and act as a good example/model.
-Therefore we want to encourage Erasmus+ students, who study or do an internship abroad, to take the train to their destination instead of flying.
+Therefore we want to encourage Erasmus+ students, who study or do an internship abroad, to take the train to or from their destination instead of flying.
 For the academic year 2021/22, outgoing Erasmus + students and trainees can apply for a rail travel grant.

 - SEK 500 to Copenhagen